20 Worst Foods to Eat When Traveling, Say Doctors

 If you have never eaten anything in the crustacean group like shrimp, lobster, and crab, it wouldn't be a good idea to be adventurous on your trip.
 For one thing, it would be a bad time to find out about your shellfish allergies while traveling in an unfamiliar country.
 But on top of that, since shellfish are considered "bottom feeders," they carry far more bacteria than other seafood selections.
 If you'd still like to go for it, at the very least make sure that it's been thoroughly cooked.

-Pay attention to this rule if you’re planning on traveling to a country with a lot of pollution, as fruits and vegetables are harder to keep clean the lower they grow to the ground, says Wilson-Harworth.
-If you’re craving a salad with fresh vegetables, opt for packaged items that have not been exposed to any water.
+Pay attention to this rule if you're planning on traveling to a country with a lot of pollution, as fruits and vegetables are harder to keep clean the lower they grow to the ground, says Wilson-Howarth.
+If you're craving a salad with fresh vegetables, opt for packaged items that have not been exposed to any water.
 But beware: purchasing fruits and vegetables that have already been pre-cut in the supermarket means that preparers have already cleaned the fruit with local water, which may be unsafe to consume.
-And for more on vegetable safety, check out the Safest Way to Store Vegetables.

 Unpasteurized dairy products